ryeleo/Python-Package-Template/README.md

 > ⚠ NOTICE: Work is in progress to transition to using GitHub Action Workflows instead of our private Jenkins server.

-We use a Jenkins Shared Library to provide a single command to enable CICD for any python project on our BitBucket server.
+We use a Jenkins Shared Library to provide a single command to enable CICD for any python project hosted on our git.uoregon.edu server.

-## Initial, One-Time Setup Steps

 There are a couple of pieces that we need to establish before CICD will work for your new python project.
 These include updating your project's Jenkinsfile, and updating Bitbucket to trigger your Jenkins job.